sanilkumar19/sanilkumar19/README.md

 - 💬 Ask me about Quality Assurance, JAVA, Agile
 - 📫 How to reach me: sharananilkumarsa@gmail.com or https://www.linkedin.com/in/sharananilkumar/
 - 😄 Pronouns: he/him/his
-- ⚡ Fun fact: I am a bathroom singer 😂
+- ⚡ Fun fact: I like to walk while it rains ⛈